-Changing address locations is about more than just remembering to pack everything and hiring the right movers, especially if you’re a startup.
+Changing address locations for your business is about more than just remembering to pack everything and hiring the right movers.
 You also need to be sure that all the relevant people, documents, and organizations are notified about your new change of address.
+It’s a PAIN!

 Since updating your change of address is a process, it is better to start preparing on time to avoid potential inconveniences, like unpaid bills and penalties.

 This article provides an extended list of people and organizations that need to be informed about your new change of address in the below checklist.

 It is important to update your new business address to your bank, credit/debit cards, and lenders.

 Notifying your bank of your move is very important because they will need to verify your new billing address.
 Let your bank know a week in advance so that your billing address will be verified within your first week of moving in.
 You can visit the bank in person, call their customer service, or use your bank’s online service to notify them.
 Don’t forget that you’ll need to change your billing address with any services that use that bank account.

 Did you know that there is an physical address solution to maintain your business bank account?
 What that means for you is that you won’t ever need to update your business address on your financials even if you move.
 Check out TruLease.